maickrau/AsmToProtein/README.md

 - `output_novel_allelesets.tsv`: Allele sets which are novel to the samples and not previously present in the database.

 The command `comparesamples` requires a table of samples.
-The format of the table is a table separated file.
+The format of the table is a tab separated file.
-Each row is a single haplotype, so each sample will have two rows.
+Each row is a single haplotype, so each sample should have two rows.
 There are three (optionally four) columns:
 - `Sample`: Name of sample.
 - `Haplotype`: Sample haplotype in this row.
 Must be one of 1, 2, mat or pat.